|||

 The Node.js process lifecycle

 Let's first explore briefly how Node.js operates.
 A Node.js process is very lightweight and has a small memory footprint.
-Because crashes are an inevitable part of programming, your primary goal when architecting an application is to keep the startup process very lean, so that your application can quickly boot up.
+Because crashes are an inevitable part of programming, your primary goal when architecting an application is to keep the startup process very lean, so that the Node.js process restarts as fast as possible.
 If your startup operations include CPU intensive work or synchronous operations, it might affect the ability of your Node.js processes to quickly restart.

 A strategy you can use here is to prebuild as much as possible.
 That might mean preparing data or compiling assets during the building process.
 It may increase your deployment times, but it's better to spend more time outside of the startup process.
 Ultimately, this ensures that when a crash does happen, you can exit a process and start a new one without much downtime.